The amount of calories in a Guava will vary based on the variety, size and where the Guava furit is grown.

 In total the average serving of Common Guava fruit equals 11% fat, 75% carbs and 13% protein of your recommended daily intake (RDI).

-Total carbs in a guava equal 23.65g.
-This is about 9 percent of the recommended daily intake of carbohydrates for the average person.
+In addition to the calories in a guava, the, total carbs in a guava fruit is about 23.65g.
+This is roughly 9 percent of the recommended daily intake of carbohydrates for the average person.

 Guava Calories -100g

 |Calcium||30 mg||2 %|